wprichar/DevOPs-tooling/README.md

 ### Performance test with Blazemeter

 In this tile, performance testing is completed with Taurus and Blazemeter.
 You can monitor the testing pass/fail status in **View logs and history**.
 Once the stage finishes, a link will load and you can view a graphical representation of your test results on the Blazemeter website.
 The scripts that are sent to Blazemeter for performance testing are in the **performanceTest.yml** file in the root directory of your DevOps Services project.
 In this configuration file, you set the pass/fail thresholds in **criteria** under **reporting**.
-You can change the milliseconds and duration of time in avg-rt (average response time) or the percentage of fails (fail) with the duration.
+You can change the milliseconds and duration of time in average response time (avg-rt) or the percentage of fails (fail) with the duration.

 ### Sauce Labs selenium test with database check

 In this stage, a selenium test is run on the front end to send a message to the Cloudant test database using Sauce Labs.
 After that, a mocha test is run to check that there is a value in the newly created test database.
 The Sauce Labs artifacts are uploaded to the **ARTIFACTS** tab in **View logs and history**.
 The mocha test results are written to junit-xml, which you can view in the **TEST** tab in **View logs and history**.
-You can view the scripts ran in this stage within the test/sauce folder in the root directory of your DevOps Services project.
+You can view the scripts run in this stage within the test/sauce folder in the root directory of your DevOps Services project.

 ### Delete testing environment

 In this stage, the test application and database are deleted.
-This is done to demonstration resource considerations, but it is common for enterprise toolchains to leave their testing environment up 24/7.
+This is done to demonstrate resource considerations, but it is common for enterprise toolchains to leave their testing environment up 24/7.

 ### Push to production using Active Deploy service and Appscan